-In a medium to large bowl, add the eggs and seltzer and whisk until combined.
+In a medium to a large bowl, add the eggs and seltzer and whisk until combined.
 Set aside.

 To this bowl, add all the other ingredients - red pepper, spinach, sweet potato, almond milk, sausage crumbles, salt, pepper and dried chives.

 Mix to combine.